< Back to Indiana Criminal Defense Attorneys page

 If you are convicted of an OWI, you will likely be sentenced to months or years of probation.
 The term of probation depends on the level of the conviction and how much incarceration you were sentenced to complete.

 During probation, you must abide by a number of rules and remain in touch with a probation officer.
 Some of the requirements can be harsh, including alcohol monitoring devices, random BAC testing, and prohibition from entering bars or liquor stores.
 One of the most important rules of probation is that you cannot break the law.
-If you are caught breaking the law or violating any other rule of your probation, you will be forced to return to court, and you may face a charge for a new, separate crime.
+If you are caught breaking the law or violating any rule of your probation, you will be forced to return to court, and you may face a charge for a new, separate crime.

 Some example of OWI probation violations include: